 What could we ever do about this?
 Before we delve into the solutions, let’s take a few moments to talk about what Miracast really is.

-Miracast, on simpler terms, works just exactly like a HDMI cable, but without the need to actually plug it in.
+Miracast, in simpler terms, works just exactly like an HDMI cable, but without the need to actually plug it in.

-This feature enables you to mirror various device screens, such as tablets, laptops to displays like monitors, TVs or projectors without the use of an USB cable.
+This feature enables you to mirror various device screens, such as tablets, and laptops to displays like monitors, TVs, or projectors without the use of a USB cable.

-What to do if Miracast is not supported by graphics drivers?
+What can I do if Miracast is not supported by graphics drivers?

 - Verify Miracast compatibility